JasonZengJ/AvatarAnimationDemo/README.md

 Animation Effects
 ===
-The GIF looks not smooth enough, so you can clone and run yourself to get a better experience.
+The GIF looks not smooth enough, so you can clone it and run to get a better experience.

 ###GIF